athivvat/awesome-devtools/README.md

 ## Email
 - [ConvertKit](https://convertkit.com) - ConvertKit is the go-to marketing hub for creators that helps you grow and monetize your audience with ease.
 - [Mailchimp](https://mailchimp.com/) - The #1 email marketing and automations brand* that recommends ways to get more opens, clicks, and sales.
+- [Formspark](https://formspark.io/) — A reliable backend for your forms
+-
 ## Front-End
 ### Framework
 - [Next.js](https://nextjs.org/) - The react rramework for production